 - Roll into a 6-inch log, 2 inches in diameter.
 Wrap it tightly and twist the ends.

-- Fry them in a bit of oil over medium-high heat until lightly browned.
-Serve and enjoy!
+- Sear the outside in a bit of oil over medium-high heat until lightly browned.

 Notes